jglauche/jglauche.de/_root/hire.md

 - Experienced with Postgresql database

-- Experienced with PHP, JS, CSS, HTML, Markdown
+- Experienced with PHP, Javascript, CSS, HTML, Markdown

 - Experienced with Linux Desktop & Server configuration and troubleshooting